Where are all the houses for sale?

 “We’re not building anywhere near enough new homes,” says Reilly.

 Where new developments are happening, they’re often in the low double digits.
-In Kilternan, south Dublin, for example, Collaboration Land is building 11 4/5 bedroom homes, while on the Upper Kilmacud Road, Stillorgan Gate consists of 48 houses, duplexes and apartments.
+In Kilternan, south Dublin, for example, Collaboration Land is building 11 four-five-bedroom homes, while on the Upper Kilmacud Road, Stillorgan Gate consists of 48 houses, duplexes and apartments.

-When it comes to second-hand stock, Reilly suggests that negative equity is still an on-going problem, noting a client who bought a property in Ringsend in 2006 for €595,000 - and now has it on the market for €400,0000.
-While this client can afford to sell, many others can’t afford to crystallise their loss - and save up the requisite 20 per cent deposit required by Central Bank lending rules.
+When it comes to second-hand stock, Reilly suggests that negative equity is an ongoing problem, noting a client who bought a property in Ringsend in 2006 for €595,000 – and now has it on the market for €400,0000.
+While this client can afford to sell, many others cannot afford to crystallise their loss – and save up the requisite 20 per cent deposit required by Central Bank lending rules.

-“Even though values have recovered strongly, they’re still 30-40 per cent off peak values,” says Reilly, adding, “it’s (negative equity) still a massive issue why stock isn’t coming on.
-People who should be moving, and want to move, can’t”.
+“Even though values have recovered strongly, they’re still 30-40 per cent off peak values,” says Reilly, adding: “[Negative equity] is still a massive issue why stock isn’t coming on.
+People who should be moving, and want to move, can’t.”

 “They have very few options,” says Reilly.